 - The research about the methods used to reduce gender and diversity gaps in Smart Mobility is released on the occasion of the International Day of Girls in ICT.

-Mentoring campaigns for women to join STEM (Science, Technology, Engineering and Mathematics) careers have proven to be successful in several European countries as demonstrated in a study on methods used to reduce gender and diversity gaps in smart mobility, carried out in the framework of the TInnGO project, funded by the Horizon 2020 programme.
+Mentoring campaigns for women to join STEM (Science, Technology, Engineering and Mathematics) careers have proven to be successful in several European countries.
+This has been demonstrated in a study on methods used to reduce gender and diversity gaps in smart mobility, carried out in the framework of the TInnGO project, funded by the Horizon 2020 programme.

 This year marks the 10th anniversary of International Day of Girls in ICT under the theme “Connected Girls, Creating Brighter Futures”.
 On the occasion of this celebration, TInnGO shares the research included in the deliverable entitled “Case study/discussion of methods used to reduce diversity gaps in Smart Mobility”, that shows the gender imbalances at the European level in STEM education, especially in the transport sector and smart mobility.